Family of the Future

 Some people may be disappointed that the multi-family model is not stable or long-term like traditional marriages and think the business-like concept of calculated choosing corrodes the unconditional love and loyal devotion of families.
 Critics may also point out that the fissile design of the apartment reflects, and perhaps encourages, this impermanent union.

 What people need to understand, however, is that the changing nature of family is a response to changing definitions of quality of life.
 Change is not a total erasure of the past.
 It is an adaptation.
 If people are changing, then design should too.
-Design that silences change for the sake of hereditary “tradition” is a stubborn refusal to welcome change.
-It is an unreasonable expectation to try and fit all families into a three-bedroom apartment just because that’s how it has always been done.
+It is an unreasonable expectation to try and fit all families into a three-bedroom apartment, for no reason except custom.

 There is no guarantee that multi-families will forever remain in their ties; this is the same for any other family, including the traditional ones.
 Marriage happens with the intent to stay grounded in a commitment to a loving union, but that intent is not always kept fully through.
 The absence of a formal societal contract might make the multi-family seem more susceptible to a temporary commitment and not life bound.
 But what keeps a family together isn’t a scripted contract.
 It’s the spiritual bond through trust.
 There isn’t a reason why multi-families wouldn’t be able to have this bond.